-Our team at Cupertino Family Dental Center is here to help you enjoy a pain-free summer with our tips for creating a dental emergency plan should something happen to threaten your family’s plans this season!
+Our team at Cupertino Family Dental is here to help you enjoy a pain-free summer with our tips for creating a dental emergency plan should something happen to threaten your family’s plans this season!

 Keeping your cool during a dental emergency is easier when you have a plan in place.
 Your Cupertino emergency dentist is here to help!